3D-printed spacecraft: Rocket engines

 The SuperDraco engine that provides launch escape system and propulsive-landing thrust for the Dragon V2 passenger-carrying space capsule is fully printed, and was the first fully printed rocket engine.
 In particular, the engine combustion chamber is printed of Inconel, an alloy of nickel and chromium, using a process of direct metal laser sintering, and operates at a chamber pressure 1000 psi at a very high temperature.
 The engines are contained in a printed protective nacelle to prevent fault propagation in the event of an engine failure.

 The SuperDraco engine produces 16400 lbf of thrust.

 The engine completed a full qualification test in May 2014, and is slated to make its first orbital spaceflight in 2018 or 2019.

-The ability to 3D print the complex parts was key to achieving the low-mass objective of the engine.
-It is a very complex engine, and it was very difficult to form all the cooling channels, the injector head, and the throttling mechanism. ...
-[The ability] "to print very high strength advanced alloys ... was crucial to being able to create the SuperDraco engine."
+The use of 3D printing supported the engine's low-mass design by enabling production of complex components, including cooling channels, the injector head, and the throttling mechanism.
+According to Elon Musk, the ability to manufacture these components using high-strength allows was important to the development of the SuperDraco engine.

 The rocket engine for the Electron launch vehicle is made nearly entirely using 3D printing.